ewels/rich-codex/docs/config/overview.md

 ## Config locations

-Rich-codex can be run in several different ways and get configuration from multiple different locations:
+Rich-codex can be run in several different ways and get configuration from multiple different locations.
+They are, in order of parsing / precidence (last location wins):

 <!-- prettier-ignore-start -->

 - Global, for entire run:
+    - GitHub Action arguments
+    - Environment variables
     - Command-line flags (CLI)
-    - Environment variables
-    - GitHub Action arguments
+    - Rich-codex config files
 - Per-image:
     - Rich-codex config files
     - Markdown config